apache/beam/website/www/site/content/en/documentation/ml/multi-language-inference.md

 # Cross Language RunInference

-This Cross Language RunInference example shows how to use the [RunInference](https://beam.apache.org/documentation/ml/overview/#runinference)
-Transform in a multi-language pipeline.
-The pipeline is in Java and reads the input data from GCS.
-With the help of a [PythonExternalTransform](https://beam.apache.org/documentation/programming-guide/#1312-creating-cross-language-python-transforms) a composite python transform is called that does the preprocessing, postprocessing and inference.
+The pipeline is written in Java and reads the input data from Google Cloud Storage.
+With the help of a [PythonExternalTransform](https://beam.apache.org/documentation/programming-guide/#1312-creating-cross-language-python-transforms), a composite Python transform is called to do the preprocessing, postprocessing, and inference.
-Lastly, the data is written back to GCS in the Java pipeline.
+Lastly, the data is written back to Google Cloud Storage in the Java pipeline.

 ## NLP model and dataset
-A `bert-base-uncased` model is used to make inference, which is an open-source model available on [HuggingFace](https://huggingface.co/bert-base-uncased).
-This BERT-model will be used to predict the last word of a sentence, based on the context of the sentence.
+A `bert-base-uncased` natural language processing (NLP) model is used to make inference.
+This model is open source and available on [HuggingFace](https://huggingface.co/bert-base-uncased).
+This BERT-model is used to predict the last word of a sentence based on the context of the sentence.

-Next to this we also use an [IMDB movie reviews](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews?select=IMDB+Dataset.csv) dataset, which is  an open-source dataset that is available on Kaggle.
-A sample of the data after preprocessing is shown below:
+We also use an [IMDB movie reviews](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews?select=IMDB+Dataset.csv) dataset, which is  an open-source dataset that is available on Kaggle.

+The following is a sample of the data after preprocessing:

 | **Text** 	|   **Last Word** 	|
 |---	|:---	|